 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, GoDaddy reported total carbon emissions of approximately 127,927,000 kg CO2e.
-This figure includes Scope 1 emissions of about 832,000 kg CO2e, Scope 2 emissions of approximately 8,770,000 kg CO2e, and significant Scope 3 emissions, which totalled around 118,325,000 kg CO2e.
-The Scope 3 emissions breakdown includes categories such as purchased goods and services (about 92,717,000 kg CO2e) and use of sold products (approximately 13,129,000 kg CO2e).
-GoDaddy has made substantial progress in reducing its greenhouse gas emissions.
-As of December 31, 2023, the company achieved an impressive 82% reduction in Scope 1 and 2 emissions relative to its 2019 baseline.
-Furthermore, GoDaddy has committed to reducing its Scope 1 and 2 emissions by at least 50% by 2025, with a longer-term goal of achieving similar reductions by 2030, based on a 2018 baseline.
-The company's climate commitments are aligned with the Science Based Targets initiative (SBTi), which has approved its targets for a 50% reduction in Scope 1 and 2 emissions by 2030.
-GoDaddy is also focused on measuring and reducing its Scope 3 emissions, demonstrating a comprehensive approach to climate action.
-Overall, GoDaddy's emissions data and climate commitments reflect a strong dedication to sustainability and reducing its carbon footprint in the tech industry.
+In 2024, GoDaddy reported total carbon emissions of approximately 105,868,000 kg CO2e.
+This figure includes 832,000 kg CO2e from Scope 1 emissions, 5,357,000 kg CO2e from Scope 2 (market-based), and a significant 99,679,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions encompass various categories, with the largest contributions from purchased goods and services (68,993,000 kg CO2e) and use of sold products (16,015,000 kg CO2e).
+GoDaddy has made notable strides in reducing its greenhouse gas emissions.
+As of December 31, 2023, the company achieved an impressive 82% reduction in Scope 1 and 2 (market-based) emissions compared to a 2019 baseline.
+Furthermore, GoDaddy has committed to reducing its Scope 1 and 2 emissions by at least 50% by 2025, with a longer-term goal of achieving similar reductions by 2030 from a 2018 baseline.
+These targets have been validated by the Science Based Targets initiative (SBTi), ensuring they align with the necessary reductions to limit global warming to 1.5°C. Overall, GoDaddy's climate commitments reflect a proactive approach to sustainability, with a clear focus on reducing emissions across all scopes while actively measuring and addressing its Scope 3 emissions.

 Access structured emissions data, company-specific emission factors, and source documents